Edems-DEV/BackCap_WEB/README.md

 ---

-## Intro
+## Welcome

-### 1/3

-This repository is one of three parts of project called BackCap.
-More about him [here](https://github.com/Edems-DEV/TODO)

----

-### What it about?

-In here you will find source code for Dashboard written in Angular with ng-boostrap.
+to the BackCap-WEB repository, the frontend component of the [BackCap](https://github.com/Edems-DEV/BackCap) management system of backups.
+This project is divided into three parts: server, daemon, and web, which is the focus of this repository.
+Here you will find the source code for the BackCap dashboard, which is built using Angular and ng-bootstrap.
+The dashboard provides a user-friendly interface for monitoring and managing backups, and allows users to modify settings and activate machines as needed.
+We hope you find this project useful for your backup management needs

 ---